The best budget earbuds of 2021 - CNN Underscored

 Anker Soundcore Life P2 ($44.99; amazon.com)

 We generally love Anker products and really wanted to recommend this pair of affordable earbuds, but after hours of testing, we simply couldn’t in good conscience.
 The Soundcore Life 2 earbuds fell just a bit short in all of the most important categories.
-The sound quality isn’t exactly bad and it was generally well-balanced with decent range.
+But the sound quality isn’t exactly bad, and it was generally well balanced with decent range.

-When you compare them to other earbuds in the category, though, they just weren’t quality enough to stack up against some of the best in the category, namely the Earfun Air.
-With only two microphones dedicated to noise cancelling and 6 hours of battery life, we found that they fell just short of earning an enthusiastic recommendation.
-They’re good earbuds for the price, but they fell short of being considered the best.
+When you compare them to other earbuds in the category, though, they just weren’t quality enough to stack up against some of the best, namely the EarFun Air.
+With only two microphones dedicated to noise cancellation and six hours of battery life, we found that they fell just short of earning an enthusiastic recommendation.

 EarFun Air Pro ($79.99, originally $99.99; amazon.com)

-You would think that the Earfun Air Pro buds would be better than their predecessors because they have “Pro” in the name — but you’d be wrong.
-They do technically have some better capabilities such as active noise cancelling, three microphones per earpiece instead of just two, and a new 10mm driver, all of which is supposed to provide better sound quality than the original Earfun Air models.
+You would think that the EarFun Air Pro buds would be better than their predecessors because they have “Pro” in the name — but you’d be wrong.
+They do technically have some better capabilities, such as active noise cancellation, three microphones per earpiece instead of just two and a new 10-millimeter driver.
 They also have the same level of battery life and generally the same sound.
 Heck, we can barely tell the difference between the two.

-When it comes down to it, though, the original Earfun Air buds edge out this model in terms of sound, waterproofing and wireless charging to boot.
-You won’t be upset if you buy the Earfun Air Pro earbuds — they are some of the best available for this price — but we think you’ll feel slightly happier jamming out to the EarFun Air.
+When it comes down to it, though, the original EarFun Air buds edge out this model in terms of sound, waterproofing and wireless charging to boot.
+You won’t be upset if you buy the EarFun Air Pro earbuds — they are some of the best available for this price — but we think you’ll feel slightly happier jamming out using the EarFun Air.

 We need to emphasize: Not all EarFun earbuds are created equally.
-The Earfun Free have decent sound quality and a reasonable 6 hours of battery life with 24 extra hours available in the charging case.
-But we found that sound quality and comfort were not as nice as the higher priced counterparts.
+The EarFun Free have decent sound quality and a reasonable six hours of battery life, with 24 extra hours available in the charging case.
+But we found that sound quality and comfort were not as nice as their higher-priced counterparts.

-All of the Earfun earbuds we tested consistently ranked among some of our favorite budget earbuds, but we think the slight differences in sound quality and comfort in the other models, make the other models a better option.
+All of the EarFun earbuds we tested consistently ranked among some of our favorite budget earbuds, but we think the slight differences in sound quality and comfort make the other models a better option.

 We challenge you to find a worse pair of earbuds on the market.
 Let’s start with the case, which doesn’t even come with a lid.
 Yes, you read that right.
-The JLab Audio Go Air True uses magnets to connect the earbuds to the charging case, with the assumption that you’ll never drop or jolt them hard enough to knock them out.
+The JLab Audio Go Air use magnets to connect the earbuds to the charging case, with the assumption that you’ll never drop or jolt them hard enough to knock them out.
 We should be clear: We never dropped or lost the earbuds during our testing period, but it frankly seems like a disaster waiting to happen.

 Let’s assume you don’t drop them and you want to set them up with your phone.
 Well, good luck!
 We had to reconnect these headphones several times just to get them working properly.
-What should have been a 30 second setup turned into a 5 minute operation.
+What should have been a 30-second setup turned into a five-minute operation.
 When they finally connected, we were disappointed to realize it was all for naught.
 These earbuds practically ruined Billie Eilish’s “Bad Guy” for us.
 There was a complete lack of soundspace, depth and range.
 We’re not sure we’ve ever heard anything as truly terrible and unenjoyable as these earbuds.
-Please, no matter what you decide, avoid these earbuds at all cost.
+Please, no matter what you decide, avoid these earbuds at all costs.
 You deserve better.

-You’re not going to find anything groundbreaking in these ‘buds, but for most people, that’s probably just fine.
+You’re not going to find anything groundbreaking in these buds, but for most people, that’s probably just fine.
 The sound quality is middling at best, with an active bass boost option and decent EQ modes when you click a button on the earbuds.

-The battery life is also weak at just three hours — but, on the bright side, they offer good sound isolation from the wind and come with IP55 dust- and water-resistance, which make them a great choice as workout earphones.
-Plus at only $40, you won’t miss them if you forget them in your gym locker.
-If you can afford it, we’d recommend spending a little more for the Earfun Airs.
+The battery life is also weak at just three hours — but, on the bright side, they offer good sound isolation from the wind and come with IP55 dust and water resistance, which make them a great choice as workout earphones.
+Plus, at under $50, you won’t miss them if you forget them in your gym locker.
+If you can afford it, though, we’d recommend spending a little more for the EarFun Air.

 For all of the marketing and celebrity endorsements that go into Skullcandy headphones, you’d think they’d provide better-sounding earbuds.
-Unfortunately, the Skullcandy Sesh True Wireless earbuds were a disappointment.
-Usually it’s easy to justify the lack of performance because Skullcandy headphones typically look cool.
-But these earbuds are so small and hard to see they’re far from a fashion statement.
+Unfortunately, the Skullcandy Sesh earbuds were a disappointment.
+Usually it’s easy to justify the lack of performance because Skullcandy headphones typically look cool, but these earbuds are so small and hard to see that they’re far from a fashion statement.

-The sound was fine—not terrible—but lacked bass on some of our favorite dance and disco songs.
-The highs were also a little too high creating an overall lack of balance in sound quality.
+The sound was fine — not terrible — but lacked bass on some of our favorite dance and disco songs.
+The highs were also a little too high, creating an overall lack of balance in sound quality.
 Add poor battery life and a terrible microphone, and you have yourself yet another pair of earbuds made for the clearance rack.

 Read more from CNN Underscored’s hands-on testing: